Written by

 We know that a better understanding of environmental factors would only reduce that astronomical number, especially when coupled with tracking the real-time impact of preventative measures or test initiatives deployed to at-risk populations.
 Spatial analytics takes contextualizing dynamic, nonclinical risk from a largely conceptual notion to a more operational task.

-If we let the simple math sink in for a moment — you have $100 to put toward solving a problem, and just one thin dime set aside for addressing 80% of that solution (the other $99.90 goes elsewhere) — it’s easy to see how embracing the active analytics possible through spatial intelligence will start bridging that gap.
+Suppose we let the simple math sink in for a moment.
+In that case, you have $100 to put toward solving a problem and just one thin dime set aside for addressing 80% of that solution (the other $99.90 goes elsewhere) — it’s easy to see how embracing the active analytics possible through spatial intelligence will start bridging that gap.
 The best part?
-It’s quantifiable technology that’s available today.
+It’s a quantifiable technology that’s available today.

-Healthcare systems have a consistent track record of taking a long time to embrace and adopt new technology, particularly when it comes to the efficient transfer of patient data.
-Data sharing, where it does exist, is often woven together in ways that are more than ready for an updated, streamlined approach, revamping an unnecessarily redundant and heavily siloed framework built upon legacy systems and methodologies.
+Healthcare systems have a consistent track record of taking a long time to embrace and adopt new technology, particularly regarding the efficient transfer of patient data.
+Where it does exist, data sharing is often woven together in ways that are more than ready for an updated, streamlined approach, revamping an unnecessarily redundant and heavily siloed framework built upon legacy systems and methodologies.
 (And let’s not omit the bloated admin costs associated with data inefficiencies.
 If there’s one thing about healthcare we can all agree on, it’s that the costs keep escalating.
 And we’re all paying the price.)

 Some health professionals are banding together against this innovative step, whether for legitimate concerns about patient data or monopolistic desires to leave things as they are because profitability is threatened.
 But data rights are human rights, full stop.
 We live in a data-saturated world, and putting roadblocks between patient-authorized B2B data sharing is the opposite of “First, do no harm.”